MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/vsm.md

 ### Enabling a Target VTL for Virtual Processors

 Once a VTL is enabled for a partition, it can be enabled on the partition’s virtual processors.
 The [HvCallEnableVpVtl](hypercalls/HvCallEnableVpVtl.md) hypercall can be used to enable VTLs for a virtual processor, which sets its initial context.

 Virtual processors have one “context” per VTL.
-If a VTL is switched, the virtual processor context is also switched.
-See 15.11 for details on what state is switched.
+If a VTL is switched, the VTL's [private state](#private-state) is also switched.

 ## VTL Configuration